daniel-koertvelyessy/testware/README.md

-#testWare
+# testWare

 Current version: 1.0

 ## Content
-<p>testWare enables you manage the testing and maintanace of your location and equipment.</p>
+testWare enables you manage the testing and maintanace of your location and equipment.

 ## Installation